 1. The data will be evaluated monthly by the Director who will use it to coordinate as needed activities for the following month.
-2. Plan and coordinate at least one meeting with FMCSA, PHMSA, PR TPSB Director, and the Public Educational Office coordinate an educational activity with the LPG community.
+2. Plan and coordinate at least one meeting with FMCSA, PHMSA, PR TPSB Director, the Traffic Enforcement Coordinator and the Public Educational Office coordinate an educational activity with the LPG community.